Surgical Forceps

 TYPES OF SURGICAL FORCEPS

-- Thumb Forceps – Also known as gripping forceps, pinning forceps, surgical forceps, or non-locking forceps.
+• Thumb Forceps – Commonly known as gripping forceps, pinning forceps, surgical forceps, or non-locking forceps, these are used for holding and manipulating tissue or materials during procedures.

 HEMOSTATIC FORCEPS